Does the Rise of AI Precede the End of Code? - Slashdot

 As long as neural networks continue to be task specific, there will still be a need for programmers as we know them today.
 Neural networks are good for interfacing with fuzzy problems (e.g. object discrimination) which we have relied on humans to do in the past but they are generally useless for designing systems.
 Maybe if we chain enough neural network subsystems together, we can finally create a general intelligence but that's not even a certainty.
 Without a general intelligence, we'll still need human

-Ignorant of current AI (Score:1)
+Ignorant of current AI (Score:2, Insightful)

 This article just comes from a place of ignorance.
 We know exactly how our methods work when creating current level "AI".
 Statistical regression and neural nets are not mysterious.
 Just like markov chain based text generation isn't some magical unknowable tool that learns how humans communicate neither are current AI methods magical tools that teach computers about the human world.
 There will be another thousand articles written like this and each time there will be the same stupid discussion.
 Can I mod thi